DavidQifongJiang/MiniTorch/README.md

 - Trained small MLPs on nonlinear classification datasets using the MiniTorch engine.

 ## Performance Snapshot
+Detailed methodology, raw timings, timing breakdowns, and CUDA limitations are kept in the [Benchmarks](#benchmarks) section.

 | Signal | Result | Why It Matters |
 | --- | --- | --- |